bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Contribution Workflow
 ---------------------
+The Birdhouse project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
+This document will outline some guidelines on contributing to birdhouse.
+As well, the birdhouse :ref:`communication` is a great place to get an idea of how to connect and participate in birdhouse community and development where everybody is welcome to rise questions and discussions.

-Everybody is welcome to contribute to birdhouse.
-Here are some basic guides to smoothly contribute:
+Here are some basic guides to smoothly contribute to birdhouse:

 .. _source_code: